-- The continued conservation and enhancement of the character, appearance and setting of the District's heritage assets and historic environment, in line with their identified significance.
-Such assets and environments comprise Listed Buildings (inclusive of the protected views of and across Southwell's principal heritage assets), Conservation Areas, Registered Historic Parks and Gardens, Scheduled Monuments and non-designated heritage assets including buildings of local interest, areas of archeological interest and unregistered parks and gardens or as identified on the relevant Historic Environment Record or identified in accordance with locally agreed criteria; - The preservation and enhancement of the special character of Conservation Areas including that character identified through Conservation Area Character Appraisals which will form the basis for their management.
+- The continued conservation and enhancement of the character, appearance and setting of the District's heritage assets and historic environment, in line with their identified significance as required in national policy: - Designated assets and environments comprising Listed Buildings (inclusive of the protected views of and across Southwell's principal heritage assets), Conservation Areas, Registered Historic Parks and Gardens, and Scheduled Monuments.
+When considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation.
+The more important the asset, the greater the weight should be.
+Where adverse impact is identified there should be a clear and convincing justification, including where appropriate a demonstration of clear public benefits; - Non-designated heritage assets including buildings of local interest, areas of archeological interest and unregistered parks and gardens or as identified on the relevant Historic Environment Record or identified in accordance with locally agreed criteria.
+In weighing applications that affect directly or indirectly non designated heritage assets, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset. - The preservation and enhancement of the special character of Conservation Areas including that character identified through Conservation Area Character Appraisals which will form the basis for their management.
 Important open spaces and features identified through the Conservation Area Appraisal process will be protected through subsequent allocation in the Allocations & Development Management DPD; - Positive action for those heritage assets at risk through neglect, decay, vacancy or other threats where appropriate; and - The protection of Historic Landscapes including the Historic Battlefield at Stoke Field, the Sherwood Forest Heritage Area and the Historic Landscape around Laxton.
 A sustainable future for Laxton will be sought, which preserves and enhances its Open Field System and culture, the built and natural environment which sustain it, including the Historic Landscape around Laxton, and the institutions which manage it.
 This will be achieved by working in partnership with the Court Leet, the Crown Estates and the Parish Council.
 Appropriate new development which facilitates these aims will be supported.